John 20:16: Analysis

-However, in some works from this period Rabboni is used as a name for God.
-Thus some scholars, such as Hoskyns, see the term as demonstrating that Mary has understood Jesus' divinity.
+However, in some works from this period, Rabboni is used as a name for God: for example, Honi HaMe'agel refers to God as "ribbono shel 'olam" in Ta'anit 3.8.
+Thus some scholars, such as Edwin Hoskyns, see the term as demonstrating that Mary has understood Jesus' divinity.
 Most scholars consider the title a respectful one, but less adoring than the term adonai.
-By contrast, when Thomas later accepts the truth of the resurrection he calls Jesus "My lord and my God" (John 20:28).
+In contrast, when Thomas later accepts the truth of the resurrection, he calls Jesus "My lord and my God" (see John 20:28).

 Mary's reaction seems to be spontaneous, and it is not known if "Rabboni" is an exclamation of discovery, or whether it should read "Rabboni?" with Mary momentarily questioning Jesus.